graeme-a-stewart/atlasgit/README.md

 `branchbuilder.py` - Reconstruct from release tag content files the state of an offline release on a git branch

+`svnpull.py` - Script to pull arbitrary SVN package versions and import them into an already checked out git repository (use `svnpull.py --help` for more details)

 ---

 Auxiliary files: